 The battle to be popular: Best teen movies

 The rankings affect everything from what you pay for your coffee to whether you get a house or not.
-Lacie’s candy-coated world soon falls apart as your dad sits and watches, saying: “This is this problem with your generation.”
+Lacie’s candy-coated world soon falls apart as your dad sits and watches, saying: “This is the problem with your generation.”

 The very first is hard to beat.
 Taking place in a fictionalised United Kingdom, the Prime Minister is held ransom by a political terrorist when a beloved princess is kidnapped.
 His demands?
 The PM has to have sex with a pig on live television.